-Walkability is a term often used by professionals such architects.
+Walkability is a term often used by housing professionals like builders and architects.
 It refers to the renewed emphasis and focus on more interactive neighborhoods.
-How easy is it to walk around the area to access the things you need, such as grocery stores, retail, and more.
-Factors include things like sidewalks, right of way for pedestrians, and proximity.
+How easy is it to walk around the area so you can acquire the things you need in your day-to-day life (think groceries and pharmaceuticals, for example).
+Walkability factors include things like sidewalks, the right of way of pedestrians, and proximity.

 Easy Access to Downtown

-With the advent of tools like Google Maps and Bing Maps, it is a relatively simple task to develop a proposed route and travel time to your desired destination.
-Google (and other sites) allow you to not only consider driving time but travel time via any combination of driving, train, and walking routes.
+With the advent of tools like Bing and Google Maps, it is relatively easy to figure out a route and travel time to your desired destination.
+Google (and other sites) allow you to not only consider driving time, but travel time via any combination of driving, train, and walking routes.
 Even if you are somewhat familiar with an area, the use of such a tool will quickly provide answers that allow you to compare one location to another.
-If you commute to work or school on a regular basis, the cost and time of travel are of primary consideration.
+If you commute to work or school on a regular basis, the time (and cost!) of travel are of primary consideration.

-If one makes exclusive use of an automobile for their primary mode of transportation, then one should consider the best route to and from the proposed home and the destination point during peak and off-peak traffic hours.
+If one makes exclusive use of an automobile as their primary mode of transportation, one should consider the best route to and from the start location and the destination point during peak and off-peak traffic hours.
 Wintertime travel should also be considered.
-How far and over what type of roads does one need to travel will directly influence travel time in the winter.
-Primary roads such as US-1, I-95, and the Turnpike are the first roads to be cleared in the wintertime.
-Depending on the snow event secondary roads may not be attended to for as much as one, two or more days after a major event.
+How far and over what type of roads will one need to travel and how will this affect travel time?
+Primary roads such as US-1, I-95, and the turnpike are the first roads to be cleared in the wintertime.
+Depending on the snow event, secondary roads may not be attended to for as much as one, two, or more days after a major event.